MadrasRavichandran/SQL/README.md

 # SQL PROJECTS

 Book-List :
-Created a table with a list of my favorite books, with the highest rated books on top, to help the user choose better.
+Created a table with a list of my favorite books, th ratings in decending order to help the user choose better books based on the ratings.